49 Rue Volta, 3rd

 At lunch, Bob’s is overrun with health-conscious Parisians who sidle up to the communal tables for salads, veggie stews, and cold-pressed juice.

 Bouillon Pigalle is a restaurant of the proletariat.
-Though it would be more accurate to call it a restaurant of the proletariat of Paris who favor watercress salad, escargot, boeuf bourguignon, frites, and a menu that is as true to a bistro menu as it can be.
+Though it would be more accurate to call it a restaurant of the proletariat of Paris who favor watercress salad, escargots, beef bourguignon, frites, and a menu that is as true to a bistro menu as it can be.
 Historically, in French restaurant vernacular, a "bouillon" is a restaurant that served bouillon-which is to say good, afforable food, that appealed to the working class.
-And Bouillon Pigalle is the 2018 version-300 seats, a festive, bustling vibe, and a crowd willing to wait the better part of an hour for table.
+And Bouillon Pigalle is the 2018 version: 300 seats; a festive, bustling vibe; and a crowd willing to wait the better part of an hour for table.
 No matter.
 The profiteroles are that good.

-It takes nerve (and talent) for an American to take a French concept and recreate it for a famously hard-to-please Parisian audience.
-In chef Jody William’s case, her French-inspired wine bar, Buvette, has been adopted with open arms.
-She tested the concept in New York first—there is a much-loved West Village outpost—and exported her “gastrotheque” back to Paris in 2013, to rave reception.
-In this romantic, perfectly Parisian little wine bar, you can expect a wonderful cocktail and wine list, and a petite menu of small versions of dishes like Coq Au Vin and Moules and Tartines.
-They also serve several local, seasonal salads—good ones are still a hard to find in many traditional French restos.
+It takes nerve (and talent) for an American to take a French concept and re-create it for a famously hard-to-please Parisian audience.
+In chef Jody Williams's case, her French-inspired wine bar, Buvette, has been embraced with open arms.
+She tested the concept in New York first—there is a much-loved West Village outpost—and exported her gastrothèque to Paris in 2013, to rave reviews.
+In this romantic, perfectly Parisian little wine bar, you can expect a wonderful cocktail and wine list, and a petite menu of small versions of dishes like coq au vin, moules, and tartines.
+They also serve several local, seasonal salads—good ones are still hard to find in many traditional French restaurants.

 This bustling bistro is particularly great for late dinners and brunch: The menu is nice and succinct, offering the classics you want after a few glasses of wine.
 You’ll find steak au cheval, steak tartare, a selection of burgers, and a sampling of salads, plus a small wine list mostly offered by the carafe.
 This is one of the few places open on Sunday.